tc39/proposal-async-context/README.md

 In Node.js applications, we can orchestrate many downstream services to provide a composite data to users.
 What the thing is, if the application goes a long unresponsive downtime, it can be hard to determine which step in our app caused the issue.
-There are implementations like `async_hooks` in Node.js can be used to track and maintain a context across the async process chain of the request-response.
+There are implementations like `async_hooks` in Node.js can be used to track and maintain a context across the async flow of the request-response.
 However, they are not perfect in [cases](https://gist.github.com/Qard/faad53ba2368db54c95828365751d7bc), and may get worse while working with `async`/`await` since they are part of the language and can not be shimmed by third party vendors.